How to Start an LLC in Mississippi

 For help with completing the form, visit our Mississippi Certificate of Formation guide.

-If you’re expanding your existing LLC to the state of Mississippi, you will need to form a foreign LLC.
+Note: If you’re expanding your existing business to the state of Mississippi, you’ll need to register as a foreign limited liability company (LLC).

 Mississippi NAICS Requirement